dougeby/IntuneDocs/intune/device-restrictions-windows-8-1.md

 - 	**SmartScreen** - Enables or disables warnings for potential fraudulent websites.
 - 	**JavaScript** - Enables the browser to run scripts, such as Java script.
 - 	**Pop-ups** - Enables or disables the browser pop-up blocker.
-- 	**Send do-not-track headers** - Sends a do not track header to visited sites in Internet Explorer.
+- 	**Send do-not-track headers** - Sends a do-not-track header to visited sites in Internet Explorer.
 - 	**Plugins** - Enables users to add plug-ins to Internet Explorer.
 - 	**Single word entry on intranet site** - Enables use of a single word to direct Internet Explorer to a web site, such as Bing.
 - 	**Auto detect of intranet site** - Helps configure security for intranet sites in Internet Explorer.